cloud-hypervisor/cloud-hypervisor/docs/api.md

 crate.
 As with the CLI, the HTTP requests eventually get translated into [internal API](#internal-api) commands.

+The D-Bus API is implemented using the [zbus](https://github.com/dbus2/zbus) crate and runs in its own thread.
+Whenever it needs to call the [internal API](#internal-api), the [blocking](https://github.com/smol-rs/blocking) crate is used perform the call in zbus' async context.

-As a summary, the REST API and the CLI are essentially frontends for the [internal API](#internal-api):
+As a summary, the REST API, the D-Bus API and the CLI are essentially frontends for the [internal API](#internal-api):

 ```